MehulPatel2312/Contract-Invoice-Management-System/README.md

 ---

-## 📸 Screenshots/Demos
-Screenshots and demo links will be provided separately.

----

 ## 🔑 Roles & Permissions
 - **Admin:** Full access (manage users, contracts, and invoices).
 - **User:** Can only create and view contracts/invoices.
 No edit or delete permissions.